MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/configure-always-encrypted-keys-using-ssms.md

     > The **Allow enclave computations** checkbox does not appear if your SQL Server instance is not correctly configured with a secure enclave.

 1. Pick an existing key in your key store, or click the **Generate Key** or **Generate Certificate** button, to create a key in the key store.
-1. Click **OK** and the new key will show up in the list.
+1. Click **OK** and the new key appears in the list.

 Once you complete the dialog, SQL Server Management Studio creates metadata for your column master key in the database.
-The dialog achieves this by generating and issuing a [CREATE COLUMN MASTER KEY (Transact-SQL)](../../../t-sql/statements/create-column-master-key-transact-sql.md) statement.
+The dialog generates and issues a [CREATE COLUMN MASTER KEY (Transact-SQL)](../../../t-sql/statements/create-column-master-key-transact-sql.md) statement.

 ::: moniker range=">=sql-server-ver15"